-- 1. We do not recommend this method, but you can use your web browser to navigate to www.bioinf.org.uk/teaching/cli/ and then download the file pdbs.tgz by right clicking it and save it to the cli directory that you created from the command line - you should be able to navigate to this in the usual way in the file browser that appears when saving a file,
+- 1. We do not recommend this method, but you can use your web browser to navigate to www.bioinf.org.uk/teaching/splats/ and then download the file pdbs.tgz by clicking the Example files button and save it to the cli directory that you created from the command line you should be able to navigate to this in the usual way in the file browser that appears when saving a file,

 - 2. Using curl,

 - 3. Using wget.